← Back to blog

 Exporting to the USA from the UK: What Paperwork Do You Need?

 The United States is the UK's largest single export market by value.
-Millions of pounds of British goods — food and drink, clothing, homeware, publishing, tech, and more — cross the Atlantic every year, most of them via courier or air freight.
+Billions of pounds of British goods — food and drink, clothing, homeware, publishing, tech — cross the Atlantic every year, most of them via courier or air freight.
 The documentation requirements for US exports are different from EU exports in several important ways, and getting them right from the start avoids clearance delays and additional costs at the US border.

 The Core Documents for US Exports